 Department of Speech-Language Pathology and Audiology

-Please note: The Department of Speech-Language Pathology and Audiology does not offer pre-requisite/600-level courses.
+Please note: Hunter College and the Department of Speech-Language Pathology and Audiology do not offer pre-requisite/600-level courses in Speech-Language Pathology.
 Click here for further details.

 Welcome to the Department of Speech-Language Pathology and Audiology.
 The Department is housed at the Brookdale Health Science campus of Hunter College, City University of New York (CUNY).
 Speech-Language Pathology and Audiology are disciplines concerned with communication processes of all people across the lifespan.
 Graduate degrees are required to work in either field.